Moduli of polarised manifolds via canonical K\"ahler metrics: Introduction

 \end{enumerate}

-\end{theorem} Part $(ii)$ establishes a strong version of the valuative criterion for separatedness in our setting.
-In the Fano K\"ahler-Einstein setting, this is an important result due to Spotti-Sun-Yao \cite{SSY} and Li-Wang-Xu \cite{LWX}.
-The crucial technical tool in our approach is again the Br\"onnle-Sz\'ekelyhidi deformation theory, but to establish the above requires a strengthening of their slice theory that we achieve.
+\end{corollary} Part $(ii)$ gives a version of the valuative criterion for separatedness for the moduli space of cscK manifolds.
+In the Fano K\"ahler--Einstein setting, this is an important result due to Spotti--Sun--Yao \cite{SSY} and Li--Wang--Xu \cite{LWX}.

-Once one has constructed a moduli space, it is natural to ask what properties it holds.
+Once one has constructed a moduli space, natural questions surrounding its geometry arise.
 Our next result shows that the moduli space is actually a \emph{K\"ahler} space.
+Denote by $\M$ the moduli space of cscK manifolds.

-\begin{theorem} $\M$ admits a natural Weil-Petersson type K\"ahler metric $\eta$.
-On the moduli space of projective cscK manifolds, there is a natural $\Q$-line bundle $\L\to\M$ related to the CM line bundle.
-In this case, $\eta \in c_1(\L)$. \end{theorem}
+\begin{theorem} $\M$ admits a natural Weil--Petersson type K\"ahler metric $\eta$.
+On the moduli space of projective cscK manifolds, there is a natural $\Q$-line bundle $\L\to\M$.
+In this case, $\eta$ is the curvature of a Hermitian metric on $\L$. \end{theorem}

-It follows that any compact complex subspace of $\M$ is projective.
-It is possible to construct complete families of cscK manifolds, for example families of projective bundles over Riemann surfaces, as we discuss in Example \ref{example}.
-What we establish is that both the CM line bundle and the Weil-Petersson metric actually descend to the moduli space $\M$ via our local quotient construction, so it is natural to call $\eta$ the Weil-Petersson metric on $\M$ and $\L$ the CM line bundle.
-The above is due to Li-Wang-Xu in the Fano K\"ahler-Einstein case \cite{LWX2} and Fujiki-Schumacher in the case of discrete automorphism group \cite{FS}.
-We also establish some basic properties of the CM line bundle and the Weil-Petersson metric in relation to families of cscK manifolds, which we expect to be useful in applications.
+It follows that any compact complex subspace of $\M$ is projective, when we consider the moduli space of cscK manifolds where the polarisation satisfies $\alpha=c_1(L)$ for $L$ ample, so that the manifolds being parametrised are projective.
+What we establish is that both the CM line bundle and the Weil--Petersson metric defined on the Kuranishi space actually descend to the moduli space $\M$ via our local quotient construction, so it is natural to call $\eta$ the Weil--Petersson metric on $\M$ and $\L$ the CM line bundle.
+The above is due to Li--Wang--Xu in the Fano K\"ahler--Einstein case \cite{LWX2} and Fujiki--Schumacher in the case of discrete automorphism group \cite{FS}.
+We also establish some basic properties of the CM line bundle and the Weil--Petersson metric in relation to families of cscK manifolds, which we expect to be useful in applications.

-Typically in moduli problems, in the presence of automorphisms one expects a moduli space to naturally be a stack.
-For us, the main obstacle to such considerations is the lack of literature on complex stacks.
-What we obtain does have more structure than we have described above, in fact it is essentially an analytic moduli space in the sense of Odaka-Spotti-Sun \cite[Definition 3.14]{OSS}.
-We discuss these matters further in Remark \ref{goodmoduli}, however we also mention here that it is natural to expect that our moduli space is good in a sense analogous to that of Alper \cite{JA}.
-Remembering our construction of $\M$ as a local GIT quotient appears to be at least as powerful in practice as the various stacky notions available.
+Typically in moduli problems, in the presence of automorphisms one expects a moduli space to naturally be a stack (in the category of complex spaces), and in particular to be a version of a good moduli space in the sense of Alper \cite{JA}.
+We mention that our construction does have more structure than we have described above: it is essentially an analytic moduli space in the sense of Odaka--Spotti--Sun \cite[Definition 3.14]{OSS}, which is a condition on the moduli space locally having the structure of a quotient of a deformation space.